MuKnIO/avoum-cardano-feasibility-study/study.md

 # AVOUM for Cardano

-This document describes the design of the Account-View-on-UTXO Model (AVOUM), a technique whereby users may interact with DApps using the convenient Account/Balance model made popular by Ethereum on top of a smart-contract-capable Blockchain that uses the more robust but more
+This document describes the design of Account-View-on-UTXO-Model (AVOUM), a technique whereby users may interact with DApps using the convenient Account/Balance model made popular by Ethereum on top of a smart-contract-capable Blockchain that uses the more robust but more